mrjvs/42-ft_ls/README.md

  - IO functions: `write`
  - error functions: `strerror`

+## features considered out of scope
+ - other locales, only "en_US" is supported
+ - perfect `ls` sorting, only the alphabet and numbers are identically sorted

 ## Development setup
 Run the following to compile, this requires build-essentials to be installed.
 ```sh